 Back to Mount Vernon High School.
 The one outstanding memory from my first high school was a junior class where I taught French level 4.
 Usually, students got to level 4 in their senior year, but this was an experiment.
 This group had started French in middle school in grade 8 and were all more or less handpicked and certainly very highly motivated kids.
 The department head, Mrs Redka, told me she had given me the junior level 4 class and I could not be more delighted.

 And yes, they turned out to be the most memorable class I have ever had.
 I do believe I remember most of their names still today.
 Sometimes even their last names.
 Almost all were Jewish.
-Some stand out, Andy (André) and Marc, the charmer who would say ‘Check’ when I had explained something to him.
+Some stand out, Andy (André) and Marc, the charmer who would say “Chec”’ when I had explained something to him.
 Eleanor became Hélène and she said I couldn’t pronounce her name quite in the American way, so she wanted me to go on calling her Hélène.
 This was the only one time I did what many French teachers do – I gave them all French names.
 Of course Marc didn’t change.
 Eleanor’s close friend was Andrea so she had to remain Andrea (with the stress on the last a), since there was already one André (Andrée would be the feminine spelling.).
 There was Anna, Anne of course, one of the very few who might not have been Jewish.
 She was a bit timid, but I remember her well.
-They were all very good students.
+Needless to say, they were all very good students.

 And there was Paul Blank.
 Oh yes, there was Paul Blank.
 Unassuming, a bit timid even, but always ready with the right answer, sitting at the back of the class.
 He was a tall young man and he would probably not have stood out in a group of young kids, unless you knew him.